-A: Fiduscript, a Public Benefit Corporation has received dotPharmacy designation from the National Association Boards of Pharmacy and is a HIPAA-secure platform.
-This means that our service has been vetted as being safe and legitimate.
+A: Script Health, a Public Benefit Corporation has received several awards and funding (including from the National Institute of Health) and is a HIPAA-secure online platform.
 We partner with licensed pharmacies in the United States and adhere to all federal and state laws to protect your privacy, improve public health, and achieve our mission.

-Q: Who provides funding and support to Fiduscript PBC?
+Q: Who provides funding and support to Script Health PBC?

-A: Fiduscript is a Public Benefit Corporation.
+A: Script Health is a Public Benefit Corporation.
 This means we are not a non-profit organization and do not solely seek funding in terms of donations, but rather grants and investments.
-Instead, we are a mission-driven company who puts people first and outcomes first.
+We are a mission-driven company who puts people and outcomes first.
 We welcome investment and grant funding from folks and organizations who share our ethos.

-Q: How can I help Fiduscript PBC achieve its’ mission?
+Q: How can I help Script Health PBC achieve its’ mission?

 A: We welcome comments, suggestions, and efforts to increase access to life-saving medications so that we can better achieve our mission.
 Feel free to reach out to explore ways to partner with us via our contact us page.

-Q: What is Fiduscript PBC doing to reduce costs of its’ medications?
+Q: What is Script Health PBC doing to reduce costs of its’ medications?

 A: We are constantly thinking up creative ways to expand access to essential and life-saving medications by allowing for alternative payment methods (like Flexible Spending Accounts), and reducing costs.
 We welcome public and private entities to partner with us to make our services more affordable and accessible.

 Q: Do you offer substance use disorder treatment for people who use drugs?

 A: No. Currently, we offer easy access and effective training for mail-based Naloxone.